Sunday, December 29, 2013

 The Year 2013 in Egyptology

-Dedicated to Sameh Ahmed Abdel Hafiz who this year
+Dedicated to Sameh Ahmed Abdel Hafiz, who this year

 lost his life in the storming of the Malawi Museum

-March started off with a sewage pipe bursting in the boat museum next to the great pyramid at Giza, no damage occurred to the boat but the message was clear that the boat would not last forever and that perhaps a reason for the second boat currently being restored to be resealed back in its pit for a distant future.
+March started off with a sewage pipe bursting in the boat museum next to the Great Pyramid at Giza.
+No damage occurred to the boat, but the message was clear that the boat would not last forever and that perhaps a reason for the second boat currently being restored to be resealed back in its pit for a distant future.

-By the middle of April a port was discovered bearing stones with the IV Dynasty King Khufu's cartouches as well as a rare discovery of dozens of Old Kingdom papyrus' in nearby caves.
+By the middle of April, a port was discovered bearing stones with the IV Dynasty King Khufu's cartouches, as well as a rare discovery of dozens of Old Kingdom papyrus' in nearby caves.

-May brought an unfortunate act of graffiti at Luxor temple when a teenage tourist scratched his name into a relief much to the regret of his nation.
+May brought an unfortunate act of graffiti at Luxor temple when a teenage tourist scratched his name into a relief, much to the regret of his nation.

-The beginning of August brought continuing chaos and six stone fragments of ancient sculpture including a red granite fragment of a statue of a kings throne came to light.
+The beginning of August brought continuing chaos, and six stone fragments of ancient sculpture, including a red granite fragment of a statue of a king's throne, came to light.
 The artifacts were declared stolen when they were brought to Christie's auction house to be sold.

-The years great tragedy comes from the middle of August when the Malawi Museum was stormed by protesters who killed the ticket taker and stole just about everything in the museum including a statuette of a daughter of Akhenaten the heretic Pharaoh.
-The statuette was recovered by police along with about 800 of the 1050 artifacts stolen are now back?
+The year's great tragedy comes from the middle of August when the Malawi Museum was stormed by protesters who killed the ticket taker and stole just about everything in the museum, including a statuette of a daughter of Akhenaten, the heretic Pharaoh.
+The statuette was recovered by police, along with about 800 of the 1050 artifacts stolen are now back.

-September contained perhaps this years biggest mystery when beautiful props of a fully prepared Egyptian mummy and its coffin were found in a German attic by a 10 year old boy.
-X-rays showed that the mummy has a skull and skeleton which appeared to be bedecked in a full set of jewels beneath its modern machine woven wrappings.
+September contained perhaps this year's biggest mystery when beautiful props of a fully prepared Egyptian mummy and its coffin were found in a German attic by a 10-year-old boy.
+X-rays showed that the mummy has a skull and skeleton which appeared to be bedecked in a full set of jewels beneath its modern machine-woven wrappings.
 Further investigation showed the skull was real while the skeleton was a plastic anatomy specimen.

 As September ended The Search for Alexander was very well received but more exciting are the experts at the Cairo museum who announced that objects which had been damaged in the attack on the museum in 2011 were ready to be put back on display including this very wonderful statue which I can imagine crumbling in the robbers hand and which is an amazing triumph of the art of restoration.
 A great highlight for the year!

-I wish to thank my readers for their support in 2013 and look forward to the next exciting year in Egyptology, particularly I wish 2014 to bring peace, prosperity for all, and for the tourists to come home to Egypt.
+I wish to thank my readers for their support in 2013 and look forward to the next exciting year in Egyptology.
+I particularly wish 2014 to bring peace, prosperity for all, and for the tourists to come home to Egypt.

 Alhamdulillah!